aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-xlsb/_index.md

 ---
 title: Java XLS to XLSB - XLS to XLSB Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLS to XLSB in Java.
-Java Convert XLS to XLSB saveformat.
-Java XLS to XLSB format.
-Save XLS to XLSB Java.
+Convert XLS to XLSB quickly and easily with Aspose.Cells.
+Java XLS to XLSB.
+Java Save XLS to XLSB.
+Save XLS as XLSB using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLS to XLSB in Java., Java XLS to XLSB saveformat., XLS to XLSB Java., Java Convert XLS to XLSB]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to XLSB in Java., Save XLS to XLSB using Java., Java XLS to XLSB saveformat., XLS to XLSB Converter., Java Save XLS as XLSB]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}